List of Star Fox characters: Dash Bowman

 Dash Bowman, known as in the Japanese version, is a monkey who is a young pilot for the Corneria Army, as well as the grandson of Andross and cousin once removed to Andrew Oikonny.
 He thinks very highly of Fox and Falco, and wishes to join the Star Fox team.
 He makes his first appearance in Star Fox Command.
-Despite his grandfather's dark ways, he still appreciates the man's forgotten aspirations, and wishes to carry on his legacy of making Lylat a better place.
+Despite his grandfather's dark ways, he still appreciates his forgotten aspirations, and wishes to carry on his legacy of making Lylat a better place.
 Dash's future remains uncertain.
 One ending shows him joining Falco and Katt to form the Star Falco team, while another two show him becoming ruler of Venom.
 One of the latter shows him converting Venom into a peaceful planet and the other has him becoming corrupt with power like Andross.

 Lucy Hare

 is a rabbit who debuts in Star Fox Command, and is Peppy Hare's only daughter.
 Her mother died shortly after the Lylat Wars due to an illness.
 She is a bit of a tomboy, but is still very polite to her elders.
 She is an astrophysics teacher on the planet Fichina, but wants to become a pilot like her father.
 She and Krystal are good friends.
 In some missions, she fights the Anglar attackers in her aircraft, the armed with plasma lasers and a single lock.
 In one of the endings, her daughter becomes a member of the new Star Fox team, led by Marcus, Fox's son.